 As well as managing the section and leading a small mechanical team (1 to 6 staff), you will also perform some mechanical work and operate equipment as part of the mechanical team.
-If staying on station as part of the wintering crew you are required to participate in an on-call roster, to respond to out of hours issues – mainly related to the station powerhouse.
+As part of the wintering crew you are required to participate in an on-call roster, to respond to out of hours issues – mainly related to the station powerhouse.

-Station Mechanical Supervisors work in winter jobs at Casey, Davis and Mawson stations.
+Station Mechanical Supervisors are 12 month deployments at Casey, Davis or Mawson stations.

 For more detailed information about the requirements of the role and the selection process, please see the job description document and link to more information on the application process below.

 - The annual base salary for Station Mechanical Supervisor (while in Australia) is $94,838 per annum ($3,636 per fortnight before tax).

 - A generous employer superannuation contribution of up to 15.4% will be paid in addition to salary and allowances.